audiopixel/pixelmixer/README.md

 PixelMixer by AudioPixel is a visual engine optimized for performance that is able to generate, blend, and map OpenGL pixel shaders in 3D space.

 Runs in the browser using WebGL and Three.js, and is easy to add to any web application.
-The generated shaders can also be run in any OpenGL ES 2.0 environment (C / Java / IPhone / Android etc).
+The generated shaders can also be run in any OpenGL ES 2.0 environment (C / Java / IPhone / Android).

 The original goal in creating PixelMixer was to drive lighting and video projection equipment.
 It is capable of capturing all color / data values of 3D pixels at fast framerates, which can be used for communication to physical lighting equipment using protocols such as Video, UDP, & DMX.

 There are other advantages as well when compared to standard OpenGL pixel shaders, as shown in the comparison table below.

+---

 Live demo: [audiopixel.com/webdemo](http://audiopixel.com/webdemo)